-But if you’re in the mood to spruce up your home, there are plenty of doable projects that make a real difference and won’t cost you an arm and a leg.
+But, if want to spruce up your home, there are plenty of doable projects that are affordable and make a difference.

-The following improvements should run you less than $100 but will help make your home look and feel like a million bucks.
+The following improvements should run under $100 and will help make your home look and feel like a million bucks.

 1. Paint the front door

 Painting your whole house?
 That’s an expensive project that takes time.
 But painting the front door gives the front of your house a fresh, new look in an afternoon.

 Add a bird feeder for your feathered friends to visit near a kitchen or living room window, and you’ll draw a bit of natural beauty and song to your yard.
 A feeder needn’t be fancy — you will find a range of options and price points.